larics/crazyflies_wiki/README.md

 There are couple of things that need to be careful about when using this deck, and they are explained [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/#measurement-details) and [here](https://www.bitcraze.io/2023/11/go-with-the-flow-relative-positioning-with-the-flow-deck/).
 Also keep in mind that it is expected to fly over the flat floor, otherwise, because of the distance sensor the UAV might fluctuate and become unstable.

 ### Loco positioning
 The Loco positioning system is a positioning system based on Ultra Wide Band (UWB) radio frequencies.
 It is used to find the absolute 3D position in the space.
 It consists of a set of anchors (Loco poitioning nodes) positioned in the room whose locations should be known.
 The other part is the Loco positioning deck that is attached to the crazyflies.
 You can check more information on this [link](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/).
 Loco positioniing nodes are powered by power banks and should be set in the desired places.
 There are several modes of operation, and the recommended one is TDoA 3.  .
 You can check it by running `cfclient` and connecting to the UAV that has a Loco positioning deck.
-A detailed explanation is given [here][https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/].
+A detailed explanation is given [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/).
 In the image below is an example of a setup we have in Ericsson with 8 anchors.

 ![loco_anchor](https://github.com/user-attachments/assets/572e6334-c53f-4a6f-8385-c7bae0f2e055)

-- reconfiguring red ones in cf client
+- reconfiguring red ones in cf client and optical flow

 ### Optitrack
 - what it is